 Motivational Speaker

 Corporate gigs mostly tend to be someone doing a bit of stand up (and then leaving) or can involve sticking around to present awards.
-The third type (that not many comedians carry out) involves delivering a motivational speech and possibly also a Q&A.
+The third type (that not many comedians carry out) involves delivering a motivational speech (not always comedy related) and possibly also a Q&A.

 Jimmy does a number of all 3 kinds of corporate / motivational events and all types can be seen under the Speaker-Corp filter.